 Unfortunately, this is the worst possible way to shop for a car loan.
-Dealers are experts at wringing as much money out of you as possible.
+Car dealers are experts at wringing as much money out of you as possible.
 Not only do they charge higher interest rates than banks, but they also try to stretch out loans for the longest possible term, carefully disguising the total cost of the loan by focusing solely on the size of the monthly payments.
-They also try to bundle all kinds of extras you don’t need into the loan cost: extended warranties, floor mats, rustproofing, whatever they can sell you.
+They also try to bundle all kinds of add-ons you don’t need into the loan cost: extended warranties, floor mats, rustproofing, whatever they can sell you.

-Dealers can get away with this because they typically hold all the cards in the loan negotiation.
+Car salespeople can get away with this because they typically hold all the cards in the loan negotiation.
 They know you can’t just walk away, because you’re already in love with the car.
 With that intoxicating new-car smell still lingering in your nostrils, you’ll take whatever terms they offer to be able to drive it home that day.

 To avoid this situation, you need to separate loan shopping from car shopping.
 This allows you to look for the best deal on a car loan the same way you would for a mortgage or home equity loan: by going to multiple lenders, comparing rates, and choosing the best deal.
 Shopping for your car loan this way this could save you hundreds or even thousands of dollars over the life of the loan.